Scalars are universal: Equivariant machine learning, structured like classical physics: Equivariant maps

 \section{Equivariant maps}

 In this Section we provide a simple characterization of all invariant and equivariant functions with respect to the actions in Table~\ref{tab.actions} by the groups in Table~\ref{tab.groups}.
+The proof technique involves the characterization of equivariant maps from knowledge of the invariants, and it is explained in more generality in \cite{blum-smith}.
 In what follows, $v_1, v_2, \ldots, v_n$ will be vectors in $\mathbb{R}^d$, $G$ will be a group acting in $\mathbb R^d$ and $(\mathbb R^d)^n$ as in Table~\ref{tab.actions}, $f:(\mathbb R^d)^n \to \mathbb R$ will be an invariant function with respect to the action, and $h:(\mathbb R^d)^n\to \mathbb R^d$ will be an equivariant function with respect to the same action. $V$ will denote a $d\times n$ matrix whose columns are the $v_i$ vectors.

 \paragraph{O($d$) and SO($d$) invariance and equivariance:} The following classical result in invariant theory (e.g., \cite[Section~II.A.9]{weyl}) shows that O($d$) invariant functions are functions of the scalars $v_i^\top v_j$. \begin{lemma}[First Fundamental Theorem for O($d$)] If $f$ is an O($d$)-invariant scalar function of vector inputs $v_1,\ldots, v_n \in \mathbb R^d$, then $f(v_1,v_2, \ldots, v_n)$ can be written as a function of only the scalar products of the $v_i$.
 That is, there is a function $g(\cdot)$ such that